Battle of Borodino: End of the battle

-Carl von Clausewitz, the Prussian historian and future author of On War, and Alexander I of Russia both noted that the poor positioning of the Russian troops had particularly hobbled the defense.
-Barclay communicated with Kutuzov in order to receive further instructions.
+Clausewitz and Alexander I of Russia both noted the poor positioning of the Russian troops particularly hobbled the defense.
+Barclay communicated with Kutuzov to receive further instructions.
 According to Ludwig von Wolzogen (in an account dripping with sarcasm), the commander was found a half-hour away on the road to Moscow, encamped with an entourage of young nobles and grandly pronouncing he would drive Napoleon off the next day.

-Despite his bluster, Kutuzov knew from dispatches that his army had been too badly mauled to fight a continuing action the following day.
+Despite his bluster, Kutuzov knew from dispatches his army was too badly mauled to fight a continuing action the following day.
 He knew exactly what he was doing: by fighting the pitched battle, he could now retreat with the Russian army still intact, lead its recovery, and force the weakened French forces to move even further from their bases of supply.
-The dénouement became a textbook example of what a hold logistics placed upon an army far from its center of supply.
+The dénouement became a textbook example of what a hold logistics had upon an army far from its center of supply.
 On September 8, the Russian army moved away from the battlefield in twin columns, allowing Napoleon to occupy Moscow and await for five weeks a Russian surrender that would never come.

-Kutuzov would proclaim over the course of several days that the Russian Army would fight again before the walls of Moscow.
+Kutuzov would proclaim over the course of several days the Russian Army would fight again before the walls of Moscow.
 In fact, a site was chosen near Poklonnaya Gora within a few miles of Moscow as a battle site.
 However, the Russian Army had not received enough reinforcements, and it was too risky to cling to Moscow at all costs.
-Kutuzov understood that the Russian people would never want to abandon Moscow, the city which was regarded as Russia's "second capital" (after Saint Petersburg, where Tsar and the Russian government resided); however he also believed that the Russian Army did not have enough forces to protect that city.
+Kutuzov understood the Russian people would never want to abandon Moscow, the city regarded as Russia's "second capital" after Saint Petersburg; however he also believed the Russian Army did not have enough forces to protect the city.
 Kutuzov called for a council of war in the afternoon of 13 September at Fili village.
-In a heated debate that split the council five to four in favour of giving battle, Kutuzov, after listening to each General, endorsed retreat.
+In a heated debate that split the council five to four in favour of giving battle, Kutuzov, after listening to each General, endorsed a retreat.
 Thus passed the last chance of battle before Moscow was taken.